ATHENA experiment

 ATHENA, also known as the AD-1 experiment, was an antimatter research project at the Antiproton Decelerator at CERN, Geneva.
 In August 2002, it was the first experiment to produce 50,000 low-energy antihydrogen atoms, as reported in Nature.
-In 2005, ATHENA was disbanded and many of the former members of the research team worked on the subsequent ALPHA experiment.
+In 2005, ATHENA was disbanded and many of the former members of the research team worked on the subsequent ALPHA experiment and AEgIS experiment.

 Experimental setup

 The ATHENA apparatus comprised four main subsystems: the antiproton catching trap, the positron accumulator, the antiproton/positron mixing trap, and the antihydrogen annihilation detector.
 All traps in the experiment were variations of the Penning trap, which uses an axial magnetic field to transversely confine the charged particles, and a series of hollow cylindrical electrodes to trap them axially.
 The catching and mixing traps were adjacent to each other, and coaxial with a 3 T magnetic field from a superconducting solenoid.

 The positron accumulator had its own magnetic system, also a solenoid, with a field strength of 0.14 Tesla.
 A separate cryogenic heat exchanger in the bore of the superconducting magnet cooled the catching and mixing traps to about 15 K. The ATHENA apparatus featured an open, modular design that allowed experimental flexibility, particularly in introducing large numbers of positrons into the apparatus.